 How to Catch Roosterfish on the Fly: Costa Rica vs. Baja Del Sur, Mexico

 While roosterfish can be caught at inshore locations in Costa Rica, they are difficult to catch on the fly in Costa Rica.
 Anglers amenable to fishing for roosters using conventional tackle or bait, will have better success.
-Fly fishing for roosterfish in Costa is typically done in offshore boats, motoring near shore looking for bait balls, birds, and schools of roosterfish in pursuit of bait.
-Captains will entice roosterfish schools with baitfish then anglers casting to cruising schools.
+Fly fishing for roosterfish in Costa Rica is typically done in offshore boats, motoring near shore looking for bait balls, birds, and schools of roosterfish in pursuit of bait.
+Captains will entice roosterfish by chumming with baitfish, then anglers will cast to cruising schools.
 Flies are big and bushy, cast on 10 and 11-weight rods, with sinking or sink-tip lines.

-By far a better destination for roosterfish on the fly than Costa Rica, Mexico’s east cape of Baja Del Sur has opportunities for boat and wade fishing.
-Anglers can choose for a level playing field—walking the beach in search of cruising fish, or the more advantageous opportunity of using a boat to cover more water.
+Mexico’s east cape of Baja Del Sur has opportunities for boat and wade fishing.
+Anglers can choose from a level playing field—walking the beach in search of cruising fish, or the more advantageous opportunity of using a boat to cover more water.

 Guides pursue Baja Del Sur roosterfish on foot or from a boat.
-On foot many guides use specially designed 4-wheelers or jeeps to the motor to a beach, then it is on foot, walking and scanning the shoreline for cruising fish.
-When a fish is spotted its game-on.
-Stealth or speed is used—depending on the behavior of the fish—to get into casting position.
-Once in position, a 10 or 11-weight fly rod loaded with a sturdy reel with at least 300 yards of backing, is needed.
-A front-loaded fly line with a 15-foot clear intermediate sink-tip is also essential.
+On foot many guides use specially designed 4-wheelers or jeeps to cruise the beach.
+The good ole fashion way is on foot - walking and scanning the shoreline for cruising fish.
+When a fish is spotted it's game-on.
+Stealth and/or speed is used—depending on the behavior of the fish—to get into casting position.
+Once in position, a 10 or 11-weight fly rod equipped with a sturdy reel with at least 300 yards of backing, is needed.
+A heavy, weight-forward fly line with a 15-foot clear intermediate sink-tip is also essential.
 One of the reasons that many anglers use intermediate lines for roosterfishing is to keep the fly "in the zone" while waves break and crash into the shoreline.

 If fishing from a panga, guides will motor along the shore searching for schools.
 If fish are being elusive, they may chum with smaller baitfish and throw a teaser on a bait caster to entice nearby schools of roosterfish.
 Once a school is within range, similar rods, lines, and flies will work.